 My Dutch Family in The Netherlands

 And then we have my Dutch family.
 I was born in the Netherlands, so I didn’t know any better.
-I did found it strange, my old neighbor was always avoiding me and my brother (and my mother) and was giving me weird looks.
+I did find it strange, my old neighbour was always avoiding me and my brother (and my mother) and was giving me weird looks.
 But hell, what did I know.
 Later in time, I found out, that the city we lived in wasn’t familiar with “foreigners”.

 Boy, I look unhappy here

 Growing up in my own mixed household, and the two households of my grandparents were nothing more than normal to me.
 I was grateful both sides of my family were teaching me customs and how to cook.
 When I had hit my teenage years, I’ve come to realize that my mother wasn’t like other mothers.
 And my Indonesian grandparents had different behaviours than my Dutch grandparents.
 Some things are to blame for character or past experiences, but still, I noticed slight differences.
 Later I even noticed I was different from others.
 I noticed the cultural differences between being Indonesian and being Dutch.

 To give a stupid, small example, I find it weird to give only one cookie from the cookie jar to go with your coffee or tea.
 Are you having another coffee?
 Then you get another cookie.
 Or having a 3-course-meal from the same plate.
 Yes, I’ve seen it!
 You get one plate, which will be yours for the rest of the evening.
 They serve you soup, then mains and then custard or flavoured yoghurt.
 For the record, I am making a *this-is-disgusting*-face, while writing this.